vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

   grant select on SYS.V_$SESSTAT to SSB;
   </copy>
 ````
-After granting the privileges, re-run the "Load Runstats"
+After granting the privileges, re-run the "Load Runstats" report.
 After about 10 seconds, you should get the following display.

 ````